 Body of missing girl Audrii Cunningham found in Trinity River

-POLK COUNTY - The body of missing 11-year-old girl from Livingston, Audrii Cunningham was found in the Trinity River on Tuesday near US 59, officials say.
+POLK COUNTY - The body of a missing 11-year-old girl from Livingston, Audrii Cunningham, was found in the Trinity River on Tuesday near US 59, officials said.
+An AMBER Alert had been issued for Cunningham on Feb.
+15.

-An AMBER Alert was issued for Audrii on Feb.
-15. The Polk County Sheriff's Office said she should have caught the school bus at her neighborhood bus stop; however, school officials told the Sheriff's Office the school bus did not pick Audrii up, nor did she report to school.

-Authorities said 42-year-old Don Steven McDougal was arrested Feb.
+A person of interest in the disappearance, Don Steven McDougal, 42, was arrested on Feb.
 16 on an unrelated charge of aggravated assault.
-He was named as a person of interest in Audrii's disappearance after witnesses tied his dark blue 2003 Chevrolet Suburban to the case.
+He was named as a person of interest after witnesses tied his dark blue 2003 Chevrolet Suburban to the case.

+The Polk County Sheriff's Office said Cunningham should have caught the school bus at her neighborhood bus stop last week on Thursday, but school officials told the Sheriff's Office the school bus did not pick Cunningham up, nor did she report to school.

-Investigators say McDougal lived in a camper behind Audrii's father and grandmother's home.
+Investigators say McDougal lived in a camper behind Cunningham's father and grandmother's home.
 He sometimes took her to the bus stop or school if she missed it.

 Polk County District Attorney Shelly Sitton said authorities are preparing an arrest warrant for McDougal for capital murder.

-Authorities did not give a cause of death; however, said her body is being sent to the Harris County Medical Examiner.
+Authorities did not give a cause of death for Cunningham; however, they said her body is being sent to the Harris County Medical Examiner.

 for more features.